yyu233/StudyNote/Python/Mock.md

 MagicMock is a subclass of Mock with all the magic methods pre-created and ready to use.
 There are also non-callable variants, useful when you are mocking out objects that aren’t callable: NonCallableMock and NonCallableMagicMock

 ## Patch ##
 The patch() decorators makes it easy to temporarily replace classes in a particular module with a Mock object.
 By default patch() will create a MagicMock for you.
 You can specify an alternative class of Mock using the new_callable argument to patch().
+Some reasons why you might prefer a context manager include the following:
+* You only want to mock an object for a part of the test scope.
+* You are already using too many decorators or parameters, which hurts your test’s readability.

 ## Configure Mock ##
 You can configure an existing Mock using .configure_mock()